Synthetic Turf Installation: A Step-by-Step Guide

 Nothing undermines a beautiful turf installation faster than poor drainage.
 When water has nowhere to go, you end up with puddles, odors, and a squishy surface that can lead to premature wear and unhappy clients.
 Getting the drainage right from the start is one of the most critical parts of the job.
 It’s the unseen foundation that ensures your turf performs beautifully for years, preventing frustrating callbacks and protecting your reputation.
 A well-drained turf system looks better, feels better underfoot, and lasts longer, which is exactly what your customers are paying for.
 By focusing on a proper slope, the right base materials, and any site-specific needs, you can build a system that handles everything from a light drizzle to a downpour with ease.
 This isn’t just about avoiding problems; it’s about delivering a high-quality, professional result that stands the test of time and weather.
 It’s the difference between a one-time job and a referral that builds your business.

-Create the Perfect Slope
+How to Create the Right Slope

 The first rule of water management is simple: give it a clear path to exit.
 Creating a slight, consistent slope is the key to making this happen.
 For most landscape applications, a 2% grade is the industry standard.
 This means creating a drop of about one-quarter inch for every foot of distance.
 This gentle angle is usually unnoticeable to the eye but is more than enough to guide water off the turf surface and toward designated drainage areas, like flower beds or drain grates.
 Taking the time to properly grade the sub-base before you lay any other materials ensures gravity does the heavy lifting for you.